Sandhya175/MVLUHACK22/README.md

   # E-Waste Monitoring System

   This is a code bundle for E-Waste Monitoring System.
-The original project is available at https://www.figma.com/design/VoVJnfLVBV0T8f4ynFOvSD/E-Waste-Monitoring-System.

   ## Running the code